 How to get involved

-In our current research phase, we are keen to talk to 1) partners and practitioners in the field who have a sense of major deals, models, and organizations we should be aware of, and 2) business and investment practitioners who have experience developing and/or investing in alternative enterprises.
+In our current research phase, we are keen to talk to 1) investment partners and practitioners in the field who have direct experience vetting, structuring, and making deals into Alternative Enterprises and 2) investors who are considering Alternative Enterprise as an impact strategy and want to learn more.